 Every victory is tinged with defeat.
 The British had exacted a punishing price for the victory, it is approximated that 1,000 Zulus were killed in the battle, with an equal and probably higher number wounded.
 Most were given brief burials by friends or comrades, others were buried in the days that followed as friends and relatives went out in search for them.
 Some wounded were taken away for rudimentary care, but the British rifles created wounds that even the most skilled isangomas would be unable to treat effectively, many died in the weeks following the victory and it is certain that some wounded simply crawled away to die alone.

 This then is the story of the Zulu victory at iSandlwana in the words of the men who won it.
 Ordinary men, herders, artisans and hunters, some were just boys others were old men.
 They fought for their country and though in the end they were overpowered their stand at this obscure mountain brought the name of their nation to the world and gained them an enduring place in history.
-I had not set out to tell the story, rather to let the “Boys from iSandlwana” tell it and create as much of an online repository of their words as I could from the sources below.
-To their memory I say Bayete!
-For they were lions.
-So many of whom fell around the mountain.
-Here in this lonely place on quiet days perhaps the wind whispers their names as it rises up from the Manzimnyama and troubles the grasses of iSandlwana were so many fell.
+I had not set out to tell the story, rather to let the “Boys from iSandlwana” tell it, so many of whom fell around the slopes of the mountain, where perhaps on quiet days perhaps the wind still whispers their names as it rises up from the Manzimnyama and troubles the grasses of iSandlwana.